Javi Guerra (footballer, born 2003)

-Javier "Javi" Guerra Moreno (born 13 May 2003) is a Spanish professional footballer who plays as a midfielder for La Liga club Valencia.
+Javier "Javi" Guerra Moreno (born 13 May 2003) is a Spanish professional footballer who plays as a midfielder for La Liga club Valencia and the Spain national team.

 Club career

-Guerra was born in Gilet, Valencian Community, and joined Valencia CF's academy in 2019, from Villarreal CF. On 14 May 2021, he signed his first professional contract, with Valencia, until 2024.
+Guerra was born in Gilet, Valencian Community, and joined Valencia's academy in 2019, from Villarreal.
+On 14 May 2021, he signed his first professional contract, with Valencia, until 2024.

-Guerra made his senior debut with the reserves on 23 May 2021, coming on as a late substitute for Koba Koindredi in a 1–1 Segunda División B away draw against CE L'Hospitalet, as his side were already relegated.
-He made his first team debut the following 16 January, replacing fellow youth graduate Hugo Guillamón late into a 1–0 Copa del Rey win over CD Atlético Baleares.
+Guerra made his senior debut with the reserves on 23 May 2021, coming on as a late substitute for Koba Koindredi in a 1–1 Segunda División B away draw against L'Hospitalet, as his side were already relegated.
+He made his first team debut the following 16 January, replacing fellow youth graduate Hugo Guillamón late into a 1–0 Copa del Rey win over Atlético Baleares.

-Guerra made his professional – and La Liga – debut on 16 April 2023, replacing Samu Castillejo in a 2–0 home loss against Sevilla FC.
+Guerra made his professional – and La Liga – debut on 16 April 2023, replacing Samu Castillejo in a 2–0 home loss against Sevilla.
 Eleven days later, he scored a last-minute winner in a 2–1 home success over Real Valladolid, just minutes after coming on as a substitute.

 In May 2023, Guerra further extended his link with the Che until 2027, and was definitely promoted to the main squad ahead of the 2023–24 season.
-He started the new campaign by scoring the winning goal in the 88th minute in a 2–1 win at Sevilla FC on 11 August, coming on as a substitute in the 66th minute.
+He started the new campaign by scoring the winning goal in the 88th minute in a 2–1 win at Sevilla on 11 August, coming on as a substitute in the 66th minute.

 In August 2025, Guerra extended his contract for four seasons, keeping him at the club until June 2029.